eWillyo/SimpleWeatherStation/README.md

   Then, open Arduino IDE, File->Preferences and copy Sketchbook location to your file explorer.
 In it open "libraries" folder and find "TFT_eSPI" folder.
 In it edit "User_Setup.h" as follows:

+          // Only define one driver, the other ones must be commented out
+          #define ILI9341_DRIVER
+          //#define ST7735_DRIVER      // Define additional parameters below for this display ...

           // ###### EDIT THE PIN NUMBERS IN THE LINES FOLLOWING TO SUIT YOUR ESP32 SETUP   ######

           // For ESP32 Dev board (only tested with ILI9341 display)